 Syphilis is an STD

 Syphilis is a sexually-transmitted infection brought about by the bacterium Treponema pallidum.
 It is one of the most widespread STDs at present.
-It is placed third, and many people want to lessen the number of syphilis patients with the release of more efficient antibiotics.
+It is placed third, and many people want to lessen the number of syphilis patients with the release of more effective antibiotics.

 Syphilis' four stages